NomeQ/open-gtfs-map/README.md

 - Thinkin' bout data structures
 - Built skeleton, basic site structure with Express framework and Node JS
 - Created infrastructure for error-handling

+## License

+This code is maintained under the MIT license.
+See LICENSE for more information.